Skip to content

 Type: string

-Returns the selected date as a formatted string (e.g. 2026-12-31), or the default value if nothing has been saved yet.
+Returns a date string, or an empty string if nothing has been saved yet.

 $date = themeplus_get_option( 'sale_end_date', '' );